rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ## Routing with the HashRouter

 When we upload to SharePoint, the app needs to simply run for users from `./index.html` without a server.
-Routing simply does not work like this out of the box.
+Routing simply does not work like this from the build folder out of the box.
 Therefore , we need to use <ins><a target="_blank" href="https://reactrouter.com/web/api/HashRouter">`HashRouter`</a></ins> .
 This will add a `#` character to all of our routes.
+The more traditional `BrowserRouter` uses the HTML5 History API and is the preferred route when using a server or server-side rendering. `HashRouter` is more fleible in the sense

 Assuming you have `react-router-dom` installed, the simple routing setup (which I've included in my repo) looks like the following: